 In fact, using ED medication appropriately can often reduce psychological barriers.
 Some men find that after a few positive experiences, their confidence returns, and their reliance on medication may even decrease over time.
 Problems arise only when medications are misused.

-To ensure the best results, avoid the common mistakes men make when taking Erectile Dysfunction medication.
+To ensure the best results, avoid the common mistakes men make when taking erectile dysfunction medication.
 Proper education and understanding how these medications work is key to using them safely and effectively.

 Myth 4: If You Have ED, You’re Not Attracted to Your Partner